plone/volto/docs/source/index.md

 ### Integrators

-An integrator is someone who uses Volto in their client projects.
+An integrator is someone who uses Volto to build a project.

 -   {doc}`plone:install/create-project` is a guide to bootstrap a new Volto project and start hacking.
 -   {doc}`development/overview` is intended for integrators to assess their knowledge and determine what gaps they would like to fill through available resources.